 But the project went 16 months past its hard deadline, cost the city $560 million over budget, and performed just a fraction of its original automation goals.
 Instead of integrating the three concourses and all airlines, it was only used at one concourse, for one airline, for outbound flights only.
 The project team had to resort to building a second, manual labor system for all other baggage operations.
 And after valiantly attempting to use the system for 10 years, the only airline that actually adopted the system finally bowed out due to high maintenance costs.

-The project ended in spectacular failure — and from their mistakes, we stand to learn a lot about project communication and scope creep.
+The project ended in spectacular failure — and from their mistakes, we stand to learn a lot about project communication, scope creep, and poor project definition.

 3 Lessons We Should Learn from Denver